Crunch-io/ta-da/content/dev/features/a-new-way-to-explore-your-data.md

 The Explore view tab features a vertical scrolling layout, smoother variable navigation, and clearer labels for folders and variables.
 These enhancements are designed to help you discover insights faster and navigate even the most complex datasets seamlessly, significantly reducing your time to find valuable information.

-We’ve also improved the filter bar to refine your focus.

 ## How it Works

 When you open a dataset in Crunch, you will be taken directly to the new Explore tab.
 From here, you can: